vincefn/pyvkfft/README.rst

   efficient than cuFFT due to the smaller number of read and write per FFT axis (apart from isolated radix-2 3 sizes)
-* the OpenCL and CUDA backends of vkFFT perform similarly, though there are ranges where CUDA performs better.
+* the OpenCL and CUDA backends of vkFFT perform similarly, though there are ranges where CUDA performs better, due to different cache .
 [Note that if the card is also used for display, then difference can increase, e.g. for nvidia cards opencl performance is more affected when being used for display than the cuda backend]
 * clFFT (via gpyfft) generally performs much worse than the other transforms, though this was